ustudio/Blueque/README.md

 * `node`

-	The node ID of the node running the task.
+	The listener ID of the node running the task.
 Will not be set if the task has not been started yet.

 * `pid`